Everything You Need to Know About Complying with Open Banking in Australia

 How does the phased implementation work?

-How does the bank, customer and TPP relationship work?
+How does the bank, customer and data recipient relationship work?

 Banks need to enable the opening of the above datasets via secure APIs.
-Third Party Providers (TPPs) will be given an accreditation by the ACCC based on their competence to receive and manage customer data in a secure manner.
-Banks will need to onboard accredited TPPs to access their data APIs.
-Once the APIs are connected to the TPP applications, consumers will provide the bank with their consent on which data should be shared with whom for what purpose and which period.
-Once the bank receives explicit consent to share the customer’s data, the bank will issue a unique access token to the TPP on behalf of the customer so that the relevant customer data can be consumed through the API.
+Third Party Providers (Data Recipients) will be given an accreditation by the ACCC based on their competence to receive and manage customer data in a secure manner.
+Banks will need to onboard accredited Data Recipients to access their data APIs.
+Once the APIs are connected to the data recipient applications, consumers will provide the bank with their consent on which data should be shared with whom for what purpose and which period.
+Once the bank receives explicit consent to share the customer’s data, the bank will issue a unique access token to the data recipient on behalf of the customer so that the relevant customer data can be consumed through the API.

 2) The Technology Building Blocks You Need